Howard County Council approves $1.906 billion budgets, raises fire tax by 34%

 The current rate is 17.6 cents for every $100 of assessed value on real property, which includes residences, buildings and farms.
 It will be increased to 23.6 cents by mid-summer.
 Eligible personal property owned by businesses would also increase by 15 cents or 34%.
 The current rate is 44 cents per $100 assessed value.
 Eligible property includes furniture and equipment used to operate a business.

-Howard’s median property value is estimated at $440,500, according to data maintained by Deloitte, and Datawheel.
-Against this figure, the tax will increase by at least $264, a county official said.
+Howard’s median property value is estimated at $440,500, according to data maintained by Deloitte and Datawheel.
+Against this figure, the tax will increase by at least $264, according to a county official.

 Yungmann last week filed an amendment that would have phased in the increase by roughly 10% over three years.
 It was pulled because it was not legally sufficient, he said.

+The plan will dramatically reduce the velocity of cascading rainwater and leave a maximum water level of 3 feet on lower Main Street if the 2016 flood were to occur again, county officials said.

+The county is “pursuing” a public-private partnership to pay for the two most expensive projects, the tunnel and a large retention pond located just south of the Tiber River, an official previously said.
+Other projects costing less than $5 million will be funded through bonds and revenues within the capital budget.
+The county still has to pay an estimated maximum of $108.5 million to finish the plan.

 “I want to thank the Howard County Council for helping us create a strong blueprint for the future of our community.
-I appreciate their collaboration on education funding to ensure we achieve our collective vision for Howard County,” Ball said.
+I appreciate their collaboration on education funding to ensure we achieve our collective vision for Howard County,” Ball said in a statement.
 “Our operating and capital budgets will responsibly manage tax payer dollars to support our community needs.”

 These budgets will go into effect July 1 pending Ball’s approval.